 - The Class of 1980 – Class sponsor of a great group of young students who accomplished so much during their high school life.
 The class President is now a bishop in Baltimore!

 - Supervisor of Mathematics – Served as secondary math supervisor for Howard County in Maryland.

 - Travels – Teaching has allowed me to visit five continents and over 40 countries around the world.

 - Student’s Students – Have taught children of former students and also taught along side young teachers who were former students.

-- Student Couples – I have actually had many high school couples who are still married today with families of their own.
+- Student Couples – I have actually had many high school couples who got married and are still married today with families of their own.